 fresh ink

-Poster designs and other assets for Fresh Ink Theatre Company’s 2023-2024 season.
+Poster designs and other assets for Fresh Ink Theatre Company.
 Fresh Ink is a Boston-area theatre company committed to producing inclusive and innovative new work.
-Their branding is fairly loose, and because of that I had the opportunity to really be creative with this season’s posters and tailor each design to the plays themselves.
+Their branding is fairly loose, and because of that I have the opportunity to really be creative with these posters and tailor each design to the plays themselves.

 WHAT?